Is Mamba Compatible with Trajectory Optimization in Offline Reinforcement Learning?: Types of Hidde Attention Scores

 \section{Types of Hidde Attention Scores}

-In the previous articles~\cite{dc}, the visualization of attention in DT was in the form of a lower triangular matrix.
+In the previous articles~\cite{dc, zhou2023adaptive}, the visualization of attention in DT was in the form of a lower triangular matrix.
 However, this lower-triangular matrix reflects the attention scores of each generated token to the input sequence during the training phase, and it cannot accurately illustrate the context information that the model focuses on at each decision-making step.
-As can be seen, the element in Fig.~\ref{fig:下三角} at the i-th row and j-th column represents presents the output $y_i$'s attention score to input $x_j$.
+As can be seen, the element in Figure~\ref{fig:下三角} at the i-th row and j-th column represents presents the output $y_i$'s attention score to input $x_j$.
 In the training phase, all corresponding predicting actions are used to calculate the reconstructed loss with target actions.
 However, during the evaluation phase, i.e. when interacting with the environment, we input $x:(1, L, D)$, and the model also outputs $y:(1, L, D)$.
 At this time, we only use the last one of the model's output, which is $y[:,-1,:]$, corresponding to the last row in the matrix.
-Therefore, it is not quite appropriate to judge the context information the model focuses on at each decision-making step based on the lower-triangular matrix in Fig.~\ref{fig:下三角}, as we want to understand the model's decision-making behavior at each step, thus leads to the creation of Fig.~\ref{fig:attention-mamba},~\ref{fig:attention-mamba2} and Fig.~\ref{fig:attention-mamba3}.
+Therefore, it is not quite appropriate to judge the context information the model focuses on at each decision-making step based on the lower-triangular matrix in Figure~\ref{fig:下三角}, as we want to understand the model's decision-making behavior at each step, thus leads to the creation of Figure~\ref{fig:attention-mamba}, Figure~\ref{fig:attention-mamba2} and Figure~\ref{fig:attention-mamba3}.
 It also demonstrates strong forgetting characteristics.
 This aligns with the properties of Markov chains as described in ~\cite{dc}, where the sequence of states precisely forms a Markov chain.
+We also conduct additional explorations in environments involving delayed rewards(MuJoCo with delayed rewards) and maze navigation(maze2d, antmaze).
+The performance of the hidden attention mechanism is illustrated in Figures~\ref{fig:attention-mamba4}-\ref{fig:attention-mamba6}.
+Although DeMa’s attention to past information increases, the hidden attention mechanism still prioritizes the current information when the Markov property of the environment is relaxed.
+Furthermore, among historical information, the hidden attention mechanism demonstrates a significantly higher focus on states compared to rewards or actions.